kyte-one/airlyftone-docs/docs/air-token/create-airtoken-assethub-nft-asset.md

+---
+sidebar_position: 1
+---

 # Create AssetHub NFT / Asset

-This article focuses on how to create your first AssetHub NFT / Asset on AirLyft.
+This article focuses on how to create your AssetHub NFT / Asset on AirLyft.

-1. Click on the AirToken Icon to got the AirToken tab.
+1. Click on the AirToken Icon to go to the AirToken tab.

 2. Next, you will be on the AirToken page where you can find your existing tokens or create a new one.
 Lets create a new AirToken by clicking on the Create AirToken button available on top right corner of the screen.